 Being a registered manager is not a role that can be done well without the help of trusted deputies and an effective staff team.
-With the right support from deputies, managers are better placed to achieve ‘good’ and ‘outstanding’ outcomes for the people who need care and support.
+With the right support from deputies, team leaders and care coordinators, managers are better placed to achieve ‘good’ and ‘outstanding’ outcomes for the people who need care and support.

 When a registered manager leaves their post and there’s no back-up plan, a lack of stability or continuity will impact the quality of care.
 At the beginning of 2019, 2,483 (11%) regulated adult social care services didn’t have a registered manager in post.

 CQC inspection rating data reveals that there’s a much higher number of services that don’t meet their Fundamental Standards where there’s no registered manager in post.

 Services with a Registered Manager: CQC Rating